NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 3. Open the **Power Users** category
 4. Set a keybind for **Export Item Stack** / **Export Recipe Data** / **Export NPC Location**

+> [!WARNING]
+> Even though this may cause your repository to become outdated, it is recommended to disable auto-updates for the repo.
+> To do this, open the firm config, go to the **Meta & Firmament** category, click on the **Firmament Repo Settings** section and toggle **Auto Update**.

 Once you’ve made changes, you can find them in your Minecraft folder under `.minecraft/.firmament/repo`.

 > [!NOTE]